Catherine22/Frontend-Development/JavaScript/README.md

 ## Encapsulation

-What encapsulation does is to hide some information from the outside world.
+What encapsulation does is hide some information from the outside world.

 For example: